drwetter/automate_tomcat/README.md

 # automate_tomcat
-Shellscript to ease Tomcat update checks and to install updates
+Shellscript to ease installtion of Tomcat, update checks and to install updates

 This is a bash script to automate tomcat